edgan/att-fiber-gateway-info/README.md

 ## Features
 1. Pull metrics from the gateway and send them to [statsd](https://github.com/statsd/statsd)([Datadog](https://www.datadoghq.com/))
 2. Pull data from the gateways like network connections, uptime, firmware version, model, and serial number
 3. Pull metrics from the gateway and display them
 4. Do various resets including restarting the gateway
-5. Custom [Datadog](https://www.datadoghq.com/) dashboards per gateway model
+5. Custom [Datadog](https://www.datadoghq.com/) dashboards per gateway model that in most cases can be used **free**

 ## Supported hardware
 * [BGW320-505 gateway](https://help.sonic.com/hc/en-us/articles/1500000066642-BGW320)